davmac314/dasynq/doc/USAGE.md

 Note however that using the `fork(...)` function largely removes the need to reserve watches: an unwatchable child process never results.

+When a child process watcher callback is run, the watcher is already removed from the event loop (you can't keep watching a dead process), but it remains reserved.
+Returning `rearm::DISARM` (or `rearm::REMOVE`) will remove the reservation.
+Use `stop_watch(...)` to stop watching a child from outside the callback function (this is currently not thread-safe however and can be used safely only with a single-threaded event loop):

+    my_child_watcher.stop_watch(my_loop);

-Also note that establishing a child watch may cause the child process to be reaped (releasing its process id) before the watch callback is called.
-If you want to send a signal to a child process, special care should be taken; see the discussion on prioritising watches in section 4.3.
+There are some caveats to using child watches.
+Establishing a child watch may cause the child process to be reaped (releasing its process id) before the watch callback is called.
+If you want to send a signal to a child process, special care should be taken; see the discussion on prioritising watches in section 5.3.
+In fact, running an event loop may cause _all_ child processes to be reaped, even if they are not being watched.

 ## 3.4 Timers